The #1 Dental Assistant Resource

 The dental assistant salary is largely due to the minimal requirements needed for entry.
 Compared to a dental hygienist or a dentist, you don’t need years of formal training to start.
 In fact, most dental assistants only have a high school diploma!

-Here you can find a chart of salaries by state.
+Below you can find an interactive map with dental assistant salary by state.
 Hover over individual states to find out more information, play around with it, do whatever you want!

 Dental assistants can also make more by becoming certified, which is a fancy way of saying nationally recognized.
-If certified, you can expect to earn an average of $2.01 more than non-certifeid dental assistants, with the average making $36,670 a year.
+If certified, you can expect to earn an average of $2.01 more than non-certified dental assistants, with the average making $36,670 a year.